dre32722/dre32722.github.io/assets/handsonlabs/medrecui.md

 ### Run the Vue.js app against the APIs on API Platform
 <br>
-1. Register for the Medrec APIs as discussed in the earlier labs and copy  the API Key after registration.
+1. Register for the Medrec APIs as discussed in the earlier labs and copy the API Key once registration is successful.

-2. Navigate to the cloned repository and open the http-common.js file located under medrecapp>src> in your favourite editor (Notepad or Atom or Notepad++)
+2. Navigate to the cloned repository and open the http-common.js file located under Medrecapp>src> in your favourite editor (Notepad or Atom or Notepad++)

 <img src="./img/medrecApp-1.PNG" />

 3. Modify the X-APP-KEY value (XXXXXXXXXX) to the api key copied from step 1 and save the file.

 <img src="./img/medrecApp-2.PNG" />